AnanthaR20/Roth-2004-PIN-Entry/README.md

 a "#" sign in the entered PIN, this means the color selections you've made do not subset any of the digits in the color configurations of the round you just played (i.e. You may have made a mistake while entering your PIN)

+# Example Play Through

+Say you want to input the PIN '2376'

+Press 'Start Game'.
+Then indicate the color of the first digit (which is '2') four times.
+Then indicate the color of '3' four times.
+Then indicate the color of '7' four times and lastly indicate the color of '6' four times.

+Press 'Toggle PIN Visibility' at the end to see if you entered your password correctly.

 # Motivation behind Trapdoor Games

 For fun, ask a friend to watch you play (on your phone or computer).
-Explain the rule to them, and see if they can guess your 'password' by watching you input your digits.
+Explain the rules to them, and see if they can guess your 'password' by watching you input your digits.
+Make sure they have a clear view of your screen.

 This type of PIN Entry method has potential applications for phone-entered passwords, ATM Machines, or Point-of-Sale devices where you may have somebody looking over your shoulder to try to see private passwords.